PGL50/stock-analysis/README.md

      Next i
 ```

-### The values in the arrays were updated within the nested loops.
+### The values in the arrays (tickerVolume, tickerStartingPrices and tickerEndingPrices) were updated within a For loop cylcling through all of the rows of data.
 The Starting and Ending prices were determined by comparing the ticker value with the previous or next value.
 Text replacement was also used to make the Cells references in the loop code more readable.
+In step 3c) then If Then statement checks if the current row is the last one of the ticker group.
+When the last ticker of a group was indentified, the tickerIndex was incremented by 1.
+The original code had nested For loops that assigned the values within the inner loop.

 ```VB
     '2b) Loop over all the rows in the spreadsheet.